hiro2016/ergodox_gui_configurator/README_DLT.md

             //DLT key press & tap threashold
             dlt_threshold = 200;

-            //DLT key press & key press threashold dlt_threshold_key_not_up = 200;
+            //DLT key press & key press threashold(DLT key released before the other) dlt_threshold_key_not_up = 200;

-            //Key press interval between DLT key and the key before dlt_pre_keypress_idling =90;
+            // Key press interval between DLT key and the key before
+            // There is an unconcious waiting time before switching layers.
+            // The variable below is for taking that into consideration. dlt_pre_keypress_idling =90;

-            //If the interval is less than dlt_pre_keypress_idling,
+            //If the waiting/idling time before DLT key press is less than
-            //your dlt key hold duration is increased by the
-            //dlt_pre_keypress_idling value.
+            //the value defined above(dlt_pre_keypress_idling),
+            //substract the value below from the actual time the dlt
+            //key was held down.
             dlt_hold_decreased_by = 60;

-            //If the interval is greater than dlt_pre_keypress_idling,
+            //If the waiting time is greater than dlt_pre_keypress_idling,
-            //you dlt key hold duration is increased by the
+            //add the value below to the actual time the dlt key was held down.
             //dlt_pre_keypress_idling value.
             dlt_hold_increased_by =25;

             //Makes DLT not tolerate premature DLT key release for
-            //Keys pressed with the same hand.
-            dlt_restrict_same_hand_dlt_action = true;
+            //Keys pressed with the same keyboard half. dlt_restrict_same_hand_dlt_action = true;

-            // While shift, ctrl, alt, gui keys are pressed,
+            // While shift, ctrl, alt, gui keys are held down,
             //do not switch layer
             dlt_no_layer_toggle_while_modifier_on = true;